Honey badger: Status

-As of 2016, the honey badger is listed as Least Concern on the IUCN Red List due to its extensive range.
+As of 2016, the honey badger is listed as least concern on the IUCN Red List due to its extensive range.
 It is mostly threatened by killings from beekeepers and farmers, sometimes with the use of poisons or traps, and is used in traditional medicine and as bushmeat.
 In other cases, control programs that were meant for other predators such as caracals have led to unintentional honey badger deaths.
 It is thought that many honey badger populations were eradicated as a result of poisoning alone.

 Human–wildlife conflict

 Honey badgers often become serious poultry predators.
 Because of their strength and persistence, they are difficult to deter.
-They are known to rip thick planks from hen-houses or burrow underneath stone foundations.
+They are known to rip thick planks from henhouses or burrow underneath stone foundations.
 Surplus killing is common during these events, with one incident resulting in the death of 17 Muscovy ducks and 36 chickens.
 Because of the toughness and looseness of their skin, honey badgers are very difficult to hunt with dogs.
 Their skin is hard to penetrate, and its looseness allows them to twist and turn on their attackers when held.
-The only safe grip on a honey badger is on the back of the neck.
+The only safe grip on a honey badger is on the back of the head; anywhere else, including the scruff of the neck, is highly dangerous.

 In Kenya, the honey badger is a major reservoir of rabies and is suspected to be a significant contributor to the sylvatic cycle of the disease.